Dialectical Behavior Therapy for

 Provides tools for managing stress without using substances

-What to Expect in DBT for Couples Sessions
+What to Expect in Dialectical Behavior Therapy for Couples Sessions

 Assessment Phase